 New devices and applications are frequently and constantly introduced on the market.
 Apple, Microsoft, and other companies are updating and launching new software.
 After some time, you may find users cannot access some of your old software’s functionalities.
 In such a case, new APIs and integrations will greatly improve your custom software.

 If legacy software was not updated recently, it may be vulnerable to hackers.
 Old software tends to have holes that hackers can exploit and inflict damage on your business.
 You must perform regular updates and maintenance patches for this reason.
-Don’t believe the old adage, “if it’s not broken, don’t fix it,” when it comes to custom software.
+Don’t believe the old adage, “if it’s not broken, don’t fix it,” when it comes to custom software development.

 As your business grows, your software will need a reboot in terms of increasing server size.
 Also, if you find that your business is great and your customer base is exponentially growing, you’ll need to scale up your software.
-Another sign is when your customers start complaining about slow load time or lack of some functionality.
+Another sign is when your customers start complaining about slow load time or lack of functionality.

 Changed Business Processes